JannicCutura/janniccutura.net/content/post/dataframe-to-code/index.md

 Out[95]: 'df = pd.DataFrame( np.array([[1,2,3], ["a", "b", "c"], ]), columns = ["col_1", "col_2"], index = [0, 1, 2] )'
 ```

 All you need is the function below.
 It already covers most data types but I will add more in the future as I encounter problems.
+Certainly need to add datetime functionality.
 Drop me an email if you have encountered (and solved?) a problem with it:
 ```python
 def df_to_code(df, n=10):